xapian/xapian-gsoc-proposal/proposal.rst

 week 5 : Work on OP_ELITE_SET

-week 6 : Work on OP_SYNONYM
+week 6 : Work on OP_SYNONYM, OP_MAX

-week 7 : Work on OP_MAX
+week 7 : Work on : NEAR, PHRASE, and exactphrasepostlist.

 week 8 : Work on OP_WILDCARD, and OP_EDIT_DISTANCE